iArunava/Floydhub-Notebooks/README.md

 # Floydhub-Notebooks
-This repository contains all notebooks used in Floydhub Articles
+This repository contains all notebooks used in Floydhub  written by me.